4 Ways To Measure Sales Targets In Salesforce

 • In your business, managers often override the forecasts submitted by their salespeople.

-• The sales team is mature and the company has a high level of Salesforce user adoption.
+• The sales team is mature, and the company has a high level of Salesforce user adoption.

 • Appropriate training for salespeople and managers is available.